 Wondering which are the Riviera Maya best cenotes?
 It can be hard to choose because there are literally thousands of the natural caves filled with fresh water in Mexico’s Riviera Maya.
 These underwater sinkholes were are formed millions of years ago when limestone caves collapse, revealing underground pools.

 Today, you can explore Cenotes in a number of ways.
 Some Cenotes are unmarked and people just stumble across them while exploring the jungle, and others, like Rio Secreto, are massively developed and include tours and meals.

 Snorkeling in a Cenote is a fun and unique way to see underwater life.
 It would be impossible to list them all, so I’ve put together a list of the Riviera Maya Best Cenotes for families.

-Gran Cenote is simply a must see.
+Gran Cenote is one of the Riviera Maya Best Cenotes and simply a must-see.
 Located just outside of Tulum, it is well marked and easy to find.
 Head into Tulum town on the 307 highway and take a right at the second stop light (this is the main road to Coba).
 After about 2 miles you will see the Gran Cenote on your right.
 Here you will find changing facilities, bathrooms and a small restaurant on site.

 The water here is crystal clear and you’ll find impressive stalactites under water along with fish and sea turtles.